roma-p/vit/etc/j.md

 for first alpha: beeing able to store txt files (script / pitch etc)... so!
-- beeing able to create asset from file (not from template).
-- checkout: from package path / asset name - branch.
+- beeing able to create asset from file (not from template). x checkout: from package path / asset name - branch.
 - update: using the ref file.
-- tracked file udpate: store SHA and "is_editable" as two different informations (now if sha is None -> means file is readonly).
+x tracked file udpate: store SHA and "is_editable" as two different informations (now if sha is None -> means file is readonly).
 - vit update /path/to/file.ma -e shall be an autorized syntax.

 # 03/08/22 -------------------------------------------------------------------

-> afirst usable version of vit (without file interlinked):
-- rename "fetch" to "checkout". (co shall be ok). x commit with messages... "-m" for the first time.
+> afirst usable version of vit (without file interlinked): x rename "fetch" to "checkout". (co shall be ok). x commit with messages... "-m" for the first time.
 - logs by branch (therefore log original branchng commit)
-- tags (and not just the lighweight)
-- checkout by commit
+- tags (and not just the lighweight) x checkout by commit
 - tagging auto increment.
-- when creating a branch, auto tagging? at least an option to do it.
-- commit -K (to keep file and editable if there is), otherwise -k.
+- when creating a branch, auto tagging? at least an option to do it. x commit -K (to keep file and editable if there is), otherwise -k.
 - checkout by ref: (or maybe update command?) vit update /path/to/file x info for ref file.